zhangxin00/zhangxin00.github.io/_pages/about.md

  -->

 ### News!
+- [2026/07] Our Apple interrupt side channel has been awarded the "Distinguished Artifact" by ISCA 2026 (only 2 awards this year).
 - [2026/05] I successfully defended my PhD!
 - [2026/03] Two papers, "TIDE" and "TimeGaps", have been accepted by ISCA 2026.
 - [2026/01] Our briefing application has been accepted by Black Hat Asia 2026.
 See you in Singapore!